Maheshinte Prathikaaram: Development

 Maheshinte Prathikaaram is based on an incident in screenwriter Syam Pushkaran's native village.
-During the filming of Aashiq Abu's Idukki Gold (2013), Pushkaran discussed it with Abu's associate-director Dileesh Pothan, who decided to make his directorial debut with it.
+During the filming of Aashiq Abu's Idukki Gold (2013), Syam discussed it with Abu's associate-director Dileesh Pothan, who decided to make his directorial debut with it.
 The idea for a film was developed; it was decided to set and shoot it in Idukki, since they believed it was a good location for a story about people living in the countryside.
 In August 2014, Fahadh Faasil was reported to star in the film, with Abu bankrolling it through his production house OPM Dream Mill Cinemas.
-It was Faasil's second film for Abu after 22 Female Kottayam (2012).
+It was Fahadh's second film for Abu after 22 Female Kottayam (2012).
 Bijibal was signed as the film's composer and Shyju Khalid as its cinematographer.
 Filming was planned to start in the first week of December 2014.
-Maheshinte Prathikaaram was Pushkaran's first independent screenplay.
-In September 2014, Faasil was reported to join the project after completing Anwar Rasheed's Maniyarayile Jinnu.
-Because of Faasil's scheduling conflicts, production was postponed until early June 2015.
+Maheshinte Prathikaaram was Syam's first independent screenplay.
+In September 2014, Fahadh was reported to join the project after completing Anwar Rasheed's Maniyarayile Jinnu.
+Because of Fahadh's scheduling conflicts, production was postponed until early June 2015.
 It was postponed again when the actor was unavailable due to a conflict with Naale and Ayal Njanalla.
 Maheshinte Prathikaaram began production in early August 2015 for a planned Christmas release.